cllama: The Governance Proxy

 Transport Model

-Clawdapus configures each agent's runner to use the proxy URL as its LLM base URL.
-The runner thinks it is talking directly to the model provider.
+Clawdapus configures each agent's runner to use the proxy URL as its LLM base URL, and the runner targets one of the canonical ingress paths beneath that base URL.
+Provider identity (google/gemini-*, anthropic/*, etc.) stays in operator-facing model refs — runners must not invent synthetic provider prefixes such as cllama/google.
 Two distinct code paths handle OpenAI format (messages[]) and Anthropic format (top-level system field).

 OpenAI Format